based on 7 nights

 Onboard facilities include a spacious air-conditioned living room and library, indoor bar and dining room, and alfresco dining area and bar.
 The top deck has sunbeds as well as a jacuzzi.
-There are kayaks and snorkeling equipment and shortie wetsuits.
 All cabins have their own private balcony.

 The crew includes one bilingual Galapagos Park naturalist guide.